Italy

 This was true for pre-modern intellectuals and post-WW2 refugees alike but it may be truer than ever today, as the post-1990 emigration wave created Lithuanian communities in various places in Italy.

 One of the more active Lithuanian communities is in Tuscany.
 Among the first known emigrants from Lithuania living there was a famous Polish-Lithuanian composer Mykolas Kleopas Oginskis (Polish: Michał Kleofas Ogiński), who served as a treasurer of Lithuania before the Russian Empire annexed the country (1795) and fled to Italy in 1815 after it became clear that the Russian Imperial rule in Lithuania would not end anytime soon; Oginskis's grave is in Santa Croce basilica next to such luminaries as Galileo Galilei, Michelangelo, and Giacomo Rossini.
+A plaque for Oginskis was also unveiled on the house where he lived.
+Like many luminaries of the Grand Duchy of Lithuania, Oginskis is seen as “their own” by several modern ethnic groups, namely Poles, Lithuanians, and Belarusians.
+Oginskis’s grave is inscribed in Polish, which was the language of the Grand Duchy’s elite at the time, while the plaque was erected by the Belarusian community and thus is written in Cyrillic.

 Share this: